Thylacine: In Aboriginal tradition

+Rock art featuring thylacine-like animals are found throughout Northern Australia, particularly in the Kimberley region.
 One Nuenonne myth recorded by Jackson Cotton tells of a thylacine pup saving Palana, a spirit boy, from an attack by a giant kangaroo.
 Palana marked the pup's back with ochre as a mark of its bravery, giving thylacines their stripes.
 A constellation, "Wurrawana Corinna" (identified as within or near Gemini), was also created as a commemoration of this mythic act of bravery.
 An early European record tells how Aboriginals believed bad weather was caused by a thylacine carcass being left exposed on the ground, instead of being covered by a small shelter.